 As previously stated, Japanese video games and anime are inherently interlinked.
 Without trying to strawman, a large chunk of the “too anime” crowd seems to come from westerners that find the Japanese influences too embarrassing for them to handle.

 There is nothing wrong with not liking anime, the problem comes with people saying that the anime is “ruining the series” when the term “anime” is so reductive.
-For example, I’ve even seen a video saying that fighting games would be able to break out into the mainstream if they were “less anime” but it never really explained what anime aspects it wanted removed.
+For example, I’ve even seen a video saying that fighting games would be able to break out into the mainstream if they were “less anime” but it never really explained what anime aspects the person wanted to be removed.
 Anime can mean so many different things that you can’t boil it down to a set of tropes you don’t like.

 I feel this argument also overlooks the fact that the anime influence on these games has always been an integral part of their inspiration and appeal.
 I honestly can’t imagine what a “less anime” Guilty Gear or even Street Fighter would look like and to be honest, I think they’d be pretty boring by comparison.